FREQUENTLY ASKED QUESTIONS

 Can my band record a demo in your studio?

-The dVoiceBox Studio is quite compact and experience tells us that it is not ideal for tracking sessions for recording whole bands (when everyone plays at together).
+The dVoiceBox Studio is quite compact and experience tells us that it is not ideal for tracking sessions for recording whole bands (when everyone plays at together) unless the instruments are DI’d rather than using amps.
 The studio works best for music projects where the instruments are added individually – building up the song or music track with a series of over dubs.
 For this reason it suits many songwriters – who may have songs to record but don’t have a regular band to bring into the studio.

 If you need somewhere to record live drums – we’ve got just the space for you.
 Our Esmono Booth is acoustically neutral so there’s no “room sound” or colouration to the recording leaving you free to add your own effects etc afterwards – plus you can make the most of the analogue warmth of the Ghost’s pre-amps to get a great natural punchy sound to the kit.
-Record the dums here and then work on your project elsewhere.
+Some clients like to record the drums and vocals here but work on the rest of the project elsewhere.
 Ask Chris for more details

 I’ve written a book – how do I get it recorded as an audiobook?
 Can I read it myself?

 Often writers want to record their own work and sometimes if they have acting or TV or radio presentation experience this can be successful.
 Generally, however, we recommend using a trained voice artist or actor who will have the skills to bring the text to life, lifting the words off the page and so conveying the dramatic feel of the book in the narration and through using different voices for each character.

 We can assist with the casting process to find the right voice talent for the project or alternatively you can cast and provide your own voice artists.
 Whichever route you choose we will make sure the voice talent feels comfortable during the recording so helping them to deliver their best performance.